Honors Courses For Incoming Freshmen

 Honors Learning Community Classes

 This course uses the work of Aristotle to disclose the nature and function of logic in both philosophical and non-philosophical contexts.
 The course also provides training in the basic skills requisite for the appreciation of Aristotle’s philosophy.
 Aristotle’s logical works are considered in traditional order, from the study of terms and propositions to analysis of syllogistic and scientific reasoning, in order to clarify the relation between thought, language, knowledge and reality.
 The focus is deductive reasoning in syllogistic form; inductive and informal reasoning are considered as well.
 Exercises require the evaluation and application of course material in the contexts of philosophy, science, politics, and literature.
-These sections will fulfill your PHIL 201 requirement, and are recommended for students in the School of Philosophy and the School of Arts & Sciences.
+These sections will fulfill your PHIL 201 requirement, and are recommended for students in the School of Philosophy, School of Theology and Religious Studies and the School of Arts & Sciences.

 PHIL 211 - The Classical Mind